kdgs-develop/kdgs-admin-dashboard/README.md

 21. **Delete Confirmation Dialog**: Provides an extra layer of security for sensitive operations with a math challenge.

 22. **Generate File Name Dialog**: Assists in generating unique file names for obituaries and images.

+23. **Toast Component**: Customizable toast notifications with optional infinite duration.

+24. **Use Toast Hook**: Custom hook for managing toast state and actions.

+25. **Obituary Existence Check**: Server action to verify if an obituary with similar details already exists in the database.

 ## Getting Started